strimzi/proposals/066-topic-replication-factor-change.md

 ### Cluster Operator

-This component will be responsible to generate a new Cruise Control admin user for the Topic Operator, and initialize the environment variables, and mount the Cruise Control API secret.
+This component will be responsible to initialize the environment variables, and mount the Cruise Control API secret.

-The Cruise Control component will be reconciled just before the Entity Operator, so that the Cruise Control API secret will be available when the Entity Operator pod starts.
+Mounting the existing Cruise Control API secret into the Topic Operator would require to always deploy Cruise Control before the Topic Operator, creating a strong dependency between these two components.
+To avoid that, the Topic Operator will create it's own API secret containing a dedicated admin username and password, while Cruise Control will add the secret content to its API credentials store.
+This logic will be triggered only when they are both part of the KafkaTopic resource.

-When Cruise Control integration is enabled, the Entity Operator reconciler will detect any Cruise Control API secret change, and restart the Entity Operator pod to load the new API credentials.
+The Entity Operator reconciler will detect any API secret change, and restart the Entity Operator pod to load the new credentials.

 ## Compatibility